The Day Of The Dead

 • Street Parade

-In San Miguel de Allende Catrinas, skulls, butterflies, mojigangas, marigolds, guitars, and floats brought life to all the streets of the historic center where the traditional " Catrinas Parade " took place, from El Cardo Street to the Main Square and ending on Correo Street.
+In San Miguel de Allende Catrinas, skulls, monarch butterflies, mojigangas, marigolds, guitars, and floats brought life to all the streets of the historic center where the traditional " Catrinas Parade " took place, from El Cardo Street to the Main Square and ending on Correo Street.

 email:cetinbostanoglu@gmail.com